 “When they honked the horn and pressed the button, Rick jumped out naked in front of the whole restaurant, and the Briscos took off, leaving him there.

-“Ricky had to run for a mile half-naked!
+“Ricky had to run for a mile half-stripped!
 Eventually, he had to hide in a ditch until he saw another car full of wrestlers drive by."

 Having difficulty due to laughing as he shared his stories from the road, Sullivan had one more tale under his belt.